yuanhe772/Raspberry-Pi-Smart-Door-System/README.md

 In the scripts of .zip file, there are path names of "cornellfaces" and "visitorfaces" containing face recognition's training set.
-Please put your own biographic photos in the correct path accordingly, and the scripts in the .zip would have them trained for face-recognition purpose.
+Please put your own biographic photos in the correct path accordingly, and the scripts in .zip file would have them trained for face-recognition purpose.